 Key Partners: Central Commission on Elections and Referenda; Ministry of Education and Science of the Kyrgyz Republic

-IFES activities under this program are designed to build and sustain the capacity of election administrative bodies and increase the civic knowledge and engagement of young people in Kyrgyzstan.
+IFES activities under this program are designed to build and sustain the capacity of election administrative bodies and increase the civic knowledge and engagement of young people in the Kyrgyz Republic.

 IFES’s program activities include:

 - Supporting the Central Election Commission (CEC) in strategic planning, improving laws and procedures governing election administration, conducting training of electoral management bodies, and improving outreach and communication to voters;

-- Putting civic awareness and engagement principles as well as voter education into practice through Democracy Camps, youth forums, and other interactive tools and events
+- Putting civic awareness and engagement principles as well as voter education into practice through Democracy Camps, youth forums, and other interactive tools and activities